marihirvi/warehelper/README.md

 # WareHelper

 This repository contains the code for my solution to Reaktor's assignment for junior developers for Spring 2021.
-The application is running on [Heroku](https://rocky-falls-72380.herokuapp.com/).
+The application is currently running on [Heroku](https://rocky-falls-72380.herokuapp.com/).

 ## Assignment brief